Few things are as comforting as freshly baked challah on a Friday afternoon, especially when it’s woven into a beautiful four strands Challah.

 1 tsp salt.

-In a small bowl or measuring jug, dissolve 1 tablespoon of the sugar into 1 cup of lukewarm water.
-Sprinkle in the yeast and whisk until fully dissolved.
-Leave to rest in a warm place for five minutes, until the mixture becomes frothy and the yeast are activated.
+In a small bowl or measuring jug, dissolve the honey in 1 cup of lukewarm water.
+Sprinkle over the yeast and whisk until fully dissolved.

-In a large mixing bowl, mix together the flours, the remaining sugar, and salt until evenly combined.
+In a large mixing bowl, mix together the flours, the sugar, and the salt.

-Create a well in the centre of the flour mix, and pour the wet ingredients (eggs, oil, honey, and the activated yeast mixture ) into the well.
+Create a well in the centre of the flour mix, and pour the wet ingredients (eggs, oil, and the activated yeast mixture) into it.

 Gently mix with a wooden spoon until a soft, shaggy dough begins to form.

-Add the remaining water gradually at your discretion, kneading until the dough becomes soft and elastic, while taking care not to overhydrate it.
+Gradually add the remaining water as needed, kneading until the dough becomes soft, smooth, and elastic.
+Take care not to overhydrate the dough.

-Transfer the dough to a lightly floured surface and knead gently by hand, folding and pressing until it comes together into a soft dough.
-Lightly dust the top with flour and continue folding the dough over itself a few times until smooth, supple, and shaped into a neat dough ball.
+Transfer the dough to a lightly floured work surface and knead gently by hand.
+Fold and press the dough until it comes together into a smooth ball.
+Lightly dust the surface with flour if needed and continue folding the dough over itself a few times until it is supple and smooth.

-Once risen, gently knock back the dough and transfer it onto a lightly floured surface.
+Once risen, gently knock back the dough and transfer it to a lightly floured surface.

 Divide the dough into eight equal portions.
-Lightly knead and shape each piece into a short, thick rope.
+Lightly knead and shape each piece into a short, thick bun like shape.
 Cover loosely with a clean cloth and leave to rest for five minutes to allow the dough to relax before shaping.

-Roll each piece into an even rope, then braid four ropes together to form each challah loaf, carefully tucking the ends underneath for a neat finish.
+Roll each bun into an even strand, then braid four strands together to form each challah loaf (this dough will give two loaves).
+Tuck the ends neatly underneath to create a tidy finish.

 Enjoy!